MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_hostAppRing** - The rollout ring of the persona card

 - **Event_ReceivedTime** - The time the event was logged in the service

-#### Office.LivePersonaCard.UserActions.ConfigurationSetAction

-We log when the user is in an app that loads a Persona Card in anticipation of the user opening the Live Persona Card.
-The data is used to determine whether the card loaded correctly.

-The following fields are collected:

-- **Data.appContextId** - A randomly generated ID used to identify different accounts in the same app

-- **Data.AppInfo.Name** - Name of the service in use (Profile card)

-- **Data.AppInfo_Id** - Name of the host application

-- **Data.AppInfo_Version** - Version of the host application

-- **Data.cardCorrelationId** - The globally unique identifier for a persona card

-- **Data.cardPersonaCorrelationId** - The globally unique identifier for a specific persona shown in a card

-- **Data.clientCorrelationId** - The globally unique identifier for the app's session

-- **Data.clientType** - The type of device the app is run on

-- **Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"

-- **Data.eventpriority** - An enumeration value for the priority of sending the event.

-- **Data.feature** - Used to group various events of the same feature (Profile card)

-- **Data.OTelJS.Version** - Version of OTel logger

-- **Data.properties** - Additional metadata collected for each event as follows:

-  - **accountType** - Whether the user belongs to an organization or a consumer

-  - **cardCorrelationId** - Duplicate of Data.appContextId above

-  - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above

-  - **ClientTimeStamp** - Time on the application when the event was logged

-  - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above

-  - **contextType** - What context (app) the card was launched from

-  - **ecsConfigIds** - Version identifiers for the features enabled in the card

-  - **ecsTagId** - Tag ID for features

-  - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session

-  - **flights** - The features enabled in the card

-  - **fromCache** - Whether data was fetched from memory

-  - **hasFinePointer** - Whether the device has mouse-pointer capability

-  - **hasHoverEvents** - Whether the device has mouse-hover capability

-  - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

-  - **offlineResolved** - Whether data was fetched while offline

-  - **personaCorrelationId** - A globally unique identifier for unique personas in a session

-- **Data.region** -The geographical region of the profile card backend service to which user is connected

-- **Data.tenantAadObjectId** - The tenant to which a user's subscription is tied.
-Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

-- **Data.type** -Type of the logged event, e.g. Trace, Error, Event

-- **Data.userAadObjectId** -The globally unique user identifier for an enterprise Microsoft account (duplicate of Data.UserInfo.Id)

-- **Data.UserInfo.Id** - The globally unique user identifier for an enterprise Microsoft account

-- **Data.UserInfo.MsaId** - The globally unique user identifier for a consumer Microsoft account

-- **Data.UserInfo.OMSTenantId** - The tenant that a user's subscription is tied to.
-Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

-- **Data.userPuid** - The globally unique user identifier for a consumer Microsoft account (duplicate of Data.UserInfo.MsaId)

-- **Data.version** - The version of the service (Profile Card)

-- **Data.workloadCulture** - Culture set in the host application

-- **DeviceInfo_Id** - The globally unique device identifier for a device

-- **DeviceInfo_Make** - The brand of the operating system

-- **DeviceInfo_Model** - The model of the device

-- **DeviceInfo_OsName** - The name of the device OS

-- **DeviceInfo_OsVersion** - The version of the operating system

-- **DeviceInfo_SDKUid** - Uniquely identifies the device from the telemetry SDK's perspective

 #### Office.LivePersonaCard.UserActions.OpenedExpandedPersonaCard